JoT8ng/zoning-extraction-pipelines/llm_api_pipeline/src/README.md

 This pipeline explores extracting the zoning information by first extracting and parsing the text as markdown from the by-law PDFs, then sending a query to the LLM API with the extracted text.
 The LLM responds with the zoning information and the response is processed and exported into CSV format and joined with a zoning GeoJSON dataset.

+### What are Zoning By-laws and why do they matter?
+Zoning By-laws contain important information about land use, building height, density, and other development regulations.
+They are important documents that inform urban planning and development decisions in cities.

+They are often stored as long, unstructured PDF legal documents and it's difficult to find information within them.
+Zoning information is also spatial and tied to geospatial datasets.
+It would be great if the zoning information in the by-laws could be extracted in an efficient and automated way and joined with geospatial datasets.

 ## How it Works
 ![Diagram](images/BylawExtractLogicDiagram.png)